GalacticalEdge/exaroton-expanded/README.md

 servers ID, too.

 ## Additional Features Over The Original Project (So Far)
-• Easily get the status of a server
+• A function that gives a boolean value of the server's running status

 More to come